 Kettering’s 70,000 square foot Connie and Jim John Recreation Center, located just west of the Thompson Residence Hall, has a full complement of aerobic, strength, and sports amenities, in addition to student and alumni lounges, making it the likely focus of many student and alumni social and recreational activities.
 It houses a six-lane swimming pool, four multi-purpose regulation basketball courts, four racquetball courts, and a 1/8 mile suspended indoor track.
 Other areas include an aerobics/dance room, a free-weight room, and a fitness/exercise room that overlook the pool and gymnasium.

 The C. S. Mott Engineering and Science Center has a total floor space of 130,000 square feet.
 The building houses Biochemistry, Chemistry, Mechanical Engineering, and alternative energy and automotive laboratories.
-Student project areas are provided, including the SAE garage.
+Student project areas are provided, including the Autonomous Vehicle and SAE garages.

-Campus Village Apartments, although not Kettering-operated, are located on Kettering property, and provide suite-style housing for over 200 upper-class students.
+Campus Village Apartments, although not Kettering-operated, are located on campus, and provide suite-style housing for over 200 upper-class students.
 Students wishing to explore the Campus Village living option should call the Campus Village rental office at (810) 232-4960.